 Token-based authentication is particularly beneficial to mobile apps and platform-as-a-service (PaaS) applications.
 It simplifies the process of securing access to on-premise or cloud-based applications and enables organizations to actively adopt digital transformation initiatives by securely sharing their information through APIs with a wide range of customers, partners and suppliers beyond the traditional corporate perimeter.

 Except for these important benefits, the use of tokens comes with many advantages such as:

 Despite the many advantages token-based authentication presents, they are not immune to security risks.
-For example, sending OTP tokens through SMS are not a best practice, since these tokens are susceptible to SIM swapping attacks and could be intercepted or compromised during transmission.
+For example, sending OTP tokens through SMS is not a best practice, since these tokens are susceptible to SIM swapping attacks and could be intercepted or compromised during transmission.
 For this reason, it is highly advisable to use authenticator apps for generating OTP tokens.
 Even then, there is always the danger of losing the smartphone of the USB key.
 A stolen token together with a compromised password can be the key to all your secrets, leaving your organization vulnerable to the criminals’ malicious intentions.

 The use of passwords or static secrets to authenticate users or machines accessing corporate resources is not adequate for modern enterprises migrating to hybrid environments.
 Organizations should adopt multi-factor authentication mechanisms while developing passwordless initiatives.
 Token-based authentication is the right approach towards providing a robust, efficient and effective Identity and Access Management (IAM) policy.
 However, as with every credential, tokens and their signing keys must be protected adequately to avoid compromise.
-Venafi offers the most reliable certificate and machine identity management platform.
-Learn more here.
+Venafi TLS Protect offers the most reliable certificate and machine identity management platform.